StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.txt

 	* ASillyNeko's Extended Attrition
 	* Aphelion's Instant Takeoff Evac
 	* Aphelion's Item Descriptions

-	These come included because, taken seperately, they cause scripting conflicts with FO.
-They've been integrated, meaning this also serves as one giant modpack for R1Delta.
+These come included because, taken separately, they cause scripting conflicts with FO.
+They've since been integrated, meaning this also serves as an unofficial modpack for R1Delta.

 ///// HOW DO THE NPC PILOTS WORK? /////
-	Currently, they are just re-skined grunts.
-	They have maxxed accuracy, increased movement speed, and can use any Pilot primary.
+	Currently, they are just re-skinned grunts.
+They have maxed accuracy, increased movement speed, and can use any Pilot primary.
 They have a chance to spawn along grunts in drop pods (à la Battle of Demeter).
 Since they're just grunt model-swaps, they will only grant 1 point when killed in Attrition.
 They have the same health as a human player (200) but are nowhere near as intelligent.
 Grunts also only have male voice lines, so only male Pilot models are used.
-	I'm hoping to *eventully* get some to spawn in the dropship with you for the intro.
-Wall-running seems to be almost impossible to implement. ...Almost.
-Maybe someday.
+I'm hoping to *eventually* get some to spawn in the dropship with you for the intro.
+Wall-running seems to be near-impossible to implement… at the present moment, anyways.

 ///// HOW DOES THE EVAC WORK? /////